 As “employees” of the virtual business, students are accountable for its performance.
-They conduct market research, work cooperatively to develop and write a business plan, design and implement an e-commerce website, pay wages and taxes, maintain 401(k) plans, and at the end of the year develop an annual report.
+They conduct market research, work cooperatively to develop and write a business plan, design and implement an e-commerce website, pay wages and taxes, maintain 401(k) plans, and develop an annual report at the end of the year.
 Through all of these activities, VEI students learn professionalism, business acumen, corporate knowledge, presentation skills, and teamwork.
-And through their business and trade across industries, borders and cultures, students develop hands-on knowledge of the expectations of both the workplace and the global economy.
+And through their business and trade across industries, borders, and cultures, students develop hands-on knowledge of the expectations of both the workplace and the global economy.

 VEI firms engage in trade with 5,000 other Virtual Enterprise firms around the nation and across the globe.
 The transfer of funds is made electronically through a web-based simulated banking system that links all U.S.-based VEI firms with each other and with Virtual Enterprise firms worldwide.

 The VEI approach emphasizes learning in four key areas:

 - Ownership: Students take responsibility for their own learning

 - Experiential: Students’ learning is authentic and realistic

 - Cooperative: Students learn with and from others and understand the dynamics of working as part of a team.